munshaw/my-systems-old/Server.md

 ```

-Files can be shared by adding the following location to the default and ssl server (since root is defaulted to `/var/www/html`, this would be the directory `/var/www/html/my-pictures`).
+Files or static pages can be shared by adding the following example location to the default and ssl server.
+Since root is defaulted to `/var/www/html`, this would be the directory `/var/www/html/my-pictures`.
+To make pi able to edit these files directly, use `sudo chown -R pi /var/www/html`.
+For convience, statically link this to the home directory with `ln -s /var/www/html ~/html`.

 ```
 location /my-pictures {
+    # show directory listing?
     autoindex on;

     # First attempt to serve request as file, then